dosipod/SrWiki/Digital-Microphone-Hookup.md

 | VDD | VDD | 3.3V | 3.3V
 | GND | GND | Gnd | Gnd

 **Important**: please make sure that your I2S device provides sound input on the **LEFT audio channel**!
 For the INMP441 this is achieved by wiring the 'L/R' connection to GND (ground).
+Only exception is the "ES7243" driver, which is always using the _RIGHT_ audio channel.

 <br/>